MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/how-to/using-azure-keyvault.md

 ---
-description: This article explains how to use an Azure Key Vault module, as a SecretManagement extension vault, in an automation scenario to securely retrieve and use passwords or other secret material. ms.date: 06/28/2023
+description: This article explains how to use an Azure Key Vault module, as a SecretManagement extension vault, in an automation scenario to securely retrieve and use passwords or other secret material. ms.date: 12/05/2023
-title: Using Azure Key Vault in automation
+title: Use Azure Key Vault in automation
 ---
-# Using Azure Key Vault in automation
+# Use Azure Key Vault in automation

 This article provides an example for using Azure Key Vault in an automation scenario.
 Azure Key Vault provides you a way to securely store and retrieve the passwords, tokens and other secrets, that are stored outside of the local machine, and use them in your automation pipeline.

-## Setting up the host that runs the automation
+## Set up the host that runs the automation

 Beginning with **Az.KeyVault** 3.3.0, the module includes a **SecretManagement** extension that allows you to use the **SecretManagement** cmdlets to interact with secrets stored in Azure Key